yashy3nugu/candyhouse/product-service/README.md

 ## Swagger Documentation

 For detailed API documentation, refer to the [Swagger Documentation](swagger.yaml) provided in this repository.
 The Swagger documentation includes examples and details for each endpoint, making it easy to understand and integrate with the Order Service API.

+## Caching Strategy for Candies

+To improve performance for frequently accessed candy details, we use a cache-aside (lazy loading) pattern combined with an access frequency check.

+- When a candy is requested, the service first attempts to retrieve it from Redis using the key `candy:<id>`.
+- If the candy is found in cache, it is returned immediately.
+- If not, the service fetches the candy from MongoDB and increments an access counter stored in Redis (with a TTL of 1 day).
+- Once the access counter exceeds a predefined threshold (e.g., 5), the candy is cached in Redis with a TTL of 3600 seconds.
+- Redis is configured with the eviction policy `allkeys-lru` so that less frequently accessed or expired candies are automatically removed when memory is low.

+This strategy ensures that only frequently accessed candies are cached, balancing performance and memory usage.